If you can’t take the heat, stay out of the kitchen: A reflection on “Student beliefs, multiculturalism, and client welfare.”

 Plante, T. G. (2014).
 If you can’t take the heat, stay out of the kitchen: A reflection on “Student beliefs, multiculturalism, and client welfare.”
 Psychology of Sexual Orientation and Gender Diversity, 1 (2), 96-97.

-Clinical Psychology Commons, Curriculum and Instruction Commons, Educational Psychology Commons, Higher Education Commons, Other Psychiatry and Psychology Commons, Student Counseling and Personnel Services Commons
+Clinical Psychology Commons, Curriculum and Instruction Commons, Educational Psychology Commons, Higher Education Commons, Other Psychiatry and Psychology Commons, Social Justice Commons, Student Counseling and Personnel Services Commons

 Copyright © 2014 American Psychological Association.
 This article may not exactly replicate the final version published in the APA journal.
 It is not the copy of record.
 The final version can be found at: http://dx.doi.org/10.1037/sgd0000026